-Susan Tarrow, ICOA treasurer, received her MA in French and German from Oxford University, and her PhD in French and Italian from Cornell University, after stints at UC Berkeley and Yale.
+Susan Tarrow received her MA in French and German from Oxford University, and her PhD in French and Italian from Cornell University, after stints at UC Berkeley and Yale.
 She has taught courses in advanced composition, on Camus and contemporary French fiction, on French and Francophone cultures, and Francophone literature of the Maghreb.
 She has published on Camus, on Maghrebian and “beur” literature, and on Primo Levi.
 From 1985-2005, she was associate director of Cornell’s Institute for European Studies.
 In her retirement, she works on translation from French, writes articles for a local newsletter, and travels widely.
-She is currently treasurer of the ICOA board, and organizes volunteer translators and interpreters working for Ithaca Welcomes Refugees, a non-profit group coordinating resettlement of refugees under the umbrella of Catholic Charities.
+In addition to her work for ICOA, she organizes volunteer translators and interpreters working for Ithaca Welcomes Refugees, a non-profit group coordinating resettlement of refugees under the umbrella of Catholic Charities.

 David Guaspari, who joined the board in 2004, has served as secretary, treasurer, vice chair, and chair.
 He has a PhD in pure mathematics from Cambridge University and has taught at Cambridge, SUNY Buffalo, UC Berkeley, Texas Tech, St. John’s College, and Cornell.
 He came to Ithaca in 1984 to join a computer science research company.
 Now a full-time writer, he has published, in addition to technical papers, fiction, essays, journalism, and reviews, and has had short plays performed throughout the country.